ctd1077/Project-Clock-Timer/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [ctd1077](https://github.com/ctd1077/Project-Clock-Timer).

 ## Authors